AliceO2Group/analysis-framework/hyperloop.md

 ### <a name="wagontest"></a>Wagon tests
 * The wagon test can be accessed in the _My Analyses_ page by clicking on the buttons: `⏳`,`🌟`, `❗️` or `💣`.
-* If the TEST_ID is known, it can be directly accessed using the url https://alimonitor.cern.ch/hyperloop/wagon-test/TEST_ID.
+* If the TEST_ID is known, it can be directly accessed using the url <a href="https://alimonitor.cern.ch/hyperloop/wagon-test/TEST_ID" target="_blank">https://alimonitor.cern.ch/hyperloop/wagon-test/TEST_ID</a>.
 * Inside of a wagon test, the test configuration, results, graphs and statistics are displayed.
 * The test output can be accessed by clicking on the buttons: `⏳`,`🌟`, `❗️` or `💣`, or the link `(test output)`
 * Whenever a wagon configuration is changed, if there are enabled wagons (including wagons that depend on it), then the test is automatically reset and a new test is launched.
 However, if the enabled wagon was already composed in a train, the train will run with the wagons and dataset configuration of the time at which the train was created.